Our 2025–30 price proposal

 6. Help with bills

-We'll scale up our hardship programs and services with NSW Government assistance, forecasting over $1 billion for payment relief programs from 2025 to 2030 to support those in need.
+We'll scale up our hardship programs and services with NSW Government assistance.

 We must provide reliable services as the population grows.